kirbyaguilar/ror-react-dokku/README.md

 uncomment cors and allow all origins (see `config/initializers/cors.rb`)

+set `config.force_ssl = false` in `config/environments/production.rb`

-> This isn't secure, so make sure you configure sources properly if you're following this guide for your production-ready app
+> These above two steps aren't secure, so make sure you configure them properly if you're following this guide for your production-ready app

 create migration for employees (see `db/migrate/20241008043155_create_employees.rb`)